 What does ‘Pura Vida’ mean?

 ‘Pura Vida’ translates from Spanish to ‘Pure Life’.
-It has been used in Costa Rica for around fifty years by ‘Ticos’ (that’s Costa Ricans).
+It has been used in Costa Rica for around fifty years by ‘Ticos’ (aka Costa Ricans).
 The phrase represents Costa Rican culture at its best and is more than just a passive phrase.
 It implies that life can be ever so more glorious when you shrug off the small things.
 Embracing ‘Pura Vida’ is a decision to simplify and say ‘that’s life’ when things go awry.

 Why is ‘Pura Vida’ so popular?